-Risk description Risk management measures
+Risk management measures

 Valuation of fixed assets and goodwill

 The company owns a considerable amount of property and goodwill.
 If the economic climate deteriorates this could result in a permanent reduction in the value of assets.
 If potential impairment indicators are not identified, determined, or communicated in a timely fashion, the company could incur reputational and financial damage.

-Evaluate the existence of impairment indicators on an annual basis.
-Monitor performance against prior periods and budgets to identify risk areas of potential impairments.
-Employ an independent valuation expert to conduct periodic valuations when necessary.
+- Evaluate the existence of impairment indicators on an annual basis. - Monitor performance against prior periods and budgets to identify risk areas of potential impairments. - Employ an independent valuation expert to conduct periodic valuations when necessary.

 Financing

 Given that the nature of the business is capital-intensive, access to external financing is crucial for continuity.
 A liquidity risk could arise if external financing is not available to the company when refinancing is required.

-Strict monitoring of financial covenants and other relevant KPIs.
-Consult regularly with external debt providers to discuss the ongoing business, strategy, results, and financing needs.
+- Strict monitoring of financial covenants and other relevant KPIs. - Consult regularly with external debt providers to discuss the ongoing business, strategy, results, and financing needs.
 Periodic evaluation of the appropriateness of the financing structure and adjust if needed.

 Interest rate risks

-The external debts can be subject to variable interest rates, thereby exposing the company to fluctuations in interest rates.
-A significant increase in variable interest rates would have a negative impact on results. operations, combined with the use of interest rate instruments if needed.
+The external debts can be subject to variable I interest rates, thereby exposing the company to fluctuations in interest rates.
+A significant increase in variable interest rates would have I a negative impact on results.

+- Include a mix of fixed and variable interest rates for financing operations, combined with the use of interest rate instruments if needed. - Adopt an interest rate policy in which part of the variable rated debt is covered by interest rate derivatives (interest rate swaps and interest caps).

 Currency risk

 The company's functional currency is the euro.
 Given that the company also operates in the United Kingdom and Denmark, we are exposed to fluctuations in the GBP and DKK exchange rates.

 Monitor and report periodically on currency risk exposure.
 Optimise currency risk through natural hedges (i.e. revenue and costs in local same currencies, external debt in foreign currency).